adobe/helix-sidekick-extension/README.md

 ## Installation

-### Extension (experimental)

-The bookmarklet configures the Sidekick for a single project and needs to be reopened in every new browser tab.
-Use the browser extension to:
-- keep the Sidekick open (or closed) while reloading or navigating multiple browser tabs
-- configure Sidekick for multiple projects without cluttering your browser's bookmark bar

-Note: The extension loads the same Sidekick module as the bookmarklet.
+Note: The extension loads the same [Sidekick module](https://github.com/adobe/helix-sidekick) as the bookmarklet.

 #### Installing the Chrome extension
 1. Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/helix-sidekick-extension-beta/ccfggkjabjahcjoljmgmklhpaccedipo)